MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Get-LabelPolicy.md

 ## PARAMETERS

 ### -Identity
-The Identity parameter specifies the policy that you want to view.
+The Identity parameter specifies the sensitivity label policy that you want to view.
 You can use any value that uniquely identifies the policy.
 For example:

 - Name